nprainey/Hello-Word/README.md

 - In the program it prompts the user to input; principal amount they're taking out, the interest rate, and the term length

 # **How to run program**
-- After downloaded the file a using a python IDE, you select run, and it will prompt you for the variables needed
+- After downloading the file a using a python IDE, you select run, and it will prompt you for the variables needed

 # **Files used**
 - The file I used was Quiz1D_nprainey